 United Nations Sustainable Development Goals

 As one of the world’s largest home retailers, our impact extends beyond our own company into worldwide industry.
-We understand the urgent need for positive change at every level, so we’ve aligned our strategy to 10 of the United Nations’ Sustainable Development Goals (SDGs), a global framework for achieving a better future for all.
+We understand the urgent need for positive change at every level, so we’ve aligned our strategy to the United Nations’ Sustainable Development Goals (SDGs), a global framework for achieving a better future for all.

 Goal 3: Good Health & Wellbeing